-After satisfaction of the requirements to (i) provide for the payment of the principal and interest on the Bonds, (ii) to fund any deficiency that may exist in the Reserve Fund (including the funding of the Delinquency and Prepayment Reserve Account) and (iii) fund obligations due pursuant to the terms of the Reimbursement Agreement, the City may direct the Trustee by City Certificate to apply Assessments for any lawful purposes permitted by the PID Act for which Assessments may be paid.
+After satisfaction of the requirements to (i) provide for the payment of the principal and interest on the Bonds, and (ii) to fund any deficiency that may exist in the Reserve Fund (including the funding of the Delinquency and Prepayment Reserve Account), the City may direct the Trustee by City Certificate to apply Assessments for any lawful purposes permitted by the PID Act for which Assessments may be paid.

-Assessments representing Delinquent Penalties and Interest (as identified to the Trustee in writing) shall be deposited first to the Delinquency and Prepayment Reserve Account of the Reserve Fund until the Delinquency and Prepayment Reserve Account Reserve Requirement is met and then to the Administrative Fund.
+Assessments representing Delinquent Penalties and Interest (as identified to the Trustee in writing) shall be deposited first to the Delinquency and Prepayment Reserve Account of the Reserve Fund (including the funding of the Delinquency and Prepayment Reserve Account) until the Delinquency and Prepayment Reserve Account Reserve Requirement is met and then to the Administrative Fund.